Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 How long we store your data for

 You have a choice about whether or not you wish to receive information from us.
 We will hold your personal information on our systems for 15 years.
-If you do not want to receive direct marketing communications from us about the vital work we do and our exciting products and services, then you can opt out by emailing us info@snow-camp.org.uk telephone on 01273 241383 or by ticking the relevant boxes to opt out box situated on the form on which we collect your information.
+If you do not want to receive direct marketing communications from us about the vital work we do and our exciting services, then you can opt out by emailing us hello@switch180.org.uk or by ticking the relevant boxes to opt out box situated on the form on which we collect your information.

 If a user requests to opt out of communications their account will be made ‘dormant’ and they data will still be visible for reference but they will no longer be contacted.
-If a user requests for their data to be deleted this implications will be explained (if they have bought a ticket for a Snow-Camp event that has not yet taken place) and their data will be deleted from all systems.
+If a user requests for their data to be deleted the implications will be explained (if they have bought a ticket for an event that has not yet taken place) and their data will be deleted from all systems.

 If you request that we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us, we won’t keep any information that we don’t need.